semaphoreci/docs/tour4-build-env_5bb917152c7d3a04dd5b5d66.md

 To manage database engines and other services on Semaphore, use the [sem-service utility][sem-service].
 Services are based on public Docker images hosted on Docker Hub and exposed on default ports in localhost.
-If `sem-service` currently doesn't support the service you'd like to use, please send us a support request and we'll make sure to include it soon.
+If `sem-service` currently does not support the service you would like to use, please send us a support request and we will make sure to include it soon.

 Since you have unrestricted access to the job's environment, other options for running services include installing native packages with `sudo` and using